 Error Trapping Statements

 If no error occurs, this form of block simply executes all the statements, and then control passes to the next statement after END.
-But if an error occurs within the statements, further processing of the statements is abandoned, and control passes to the EXCEPTION list.
-The list is searched for the first condition matching the error that occurred.
+But if an error occurs inside the executed statement, the statement rolls back and goes to the EXCEPTION list to find the first condition that matches the error.
 If a match is found, the corresponding handler_statements are executed, and then control passes to the next statement after END.
 If no match is found, the error propagates out as though the EXCEPTION clause were not there at all:

 The error can be caught by an enclosing block with EXCEPTION, or if there is none it aborts processing of the function.